tiozo/FCJ-AWS-Study/SAGA Pattern/Simplified distributed transactions with microservices.md

 ### Conventional Approaches and Their Shortcomings

-Teams has adopted various strategie
+Teams has adopted various strategies to address these problems.
+- **Stateful Service**: Each service maintains it own database to track state.
+While this ensures data isn't lost, it introduces multiple state machines